-The Spectre app is specifically tailored for apples and has only added pears in the past month.
-Hectre is taking a fruit-by-fruit approach to expansion, after all, there are plenty more apple growers out there.

-The company is looking at kiwifruit and cherries and is aware of the potential for vegetables such as potatoes, onions and squash.
+The Spectre app is tailored for apples and added pears only in the past month.
+Hectre is taking a fruit-by-fruit approach to expansion.
+It is looking at kiwifruit and cherries and is aware of the potential for vegetables such as potatoes, onions and squash.